andymeneely/squib/docs/dsl/ellipse.rst

 ellipse
 -------

 Draw an ellipse at the given coordinates.
+An ellipse is an oval that is defined by a bounding rectangle.
+To draw a circle, see :doc:`circle`.

 Options
 ^^^^^^^